L. Special Academic Arrangements

 When a course is open to undergraduate as well as either graduate or professional school students, a Yale College student may enroll under either number, but courses in the graduate and professional schools are not available on the Yale College Credit/D/Fail option; see section B, Grades, “Credit/D/Fail Option.”

 A student may request to elect a graduate or professional school course, other than those designated independent study, by entering the course on the Course Schedule Selection Form.
-Students who wish to elect a professional school course must also complete an additional form downloaded from the University Registrar’s Office website.
-This latter form must be completed by the student, signed by the course instructor, and attached to a copy of the syllabus, and must also be signed by the appropriate agent of the dean or the registrar of the school in which the course is offered.
+Students who wish to elect a professional school course (except for the School of Management) must also complete an additional form available on the University Registrar’s Office website.
+This additional form must be completed by the student, signed by the course instructor, and must also be signed by the appropriate agent of the dean or the registrar of the school in which the course is offered.
+Students who wish to elect a School of Management course should visit the School of Management website.

-Requests should be made as early as possible in the term in which enrollment is sought and not later than three weeks after the first day of Yale College classes of the term.
+Requests should be made as early as possible in the term in which enrollment is sought and not later the last day of add/drop period.
 In recognition of the need to have a student’s schedule of courses finalized promptly, forms that are submitted after this date or that are incomplete will normally not be approved.
-Exceptions require action of the Committee on Honors and Academic Standing, in response to a petition from the student, and will be subject to a fine of at least $50, with increases of $5 daily according to lateness.
+Exceptions require action of the Committee on Honors and Academic Standing, in response to a petition from the student, and incur a $5 daily processing fee.

 Note that systems for the award of course credit in the professional schools differ and that not all courses in these schools yield a full course credit in Yale College.
 Once all materials for a request to elect a professional school course are received by the Office of the University Registrar, a review will be made and the student will be informed as to whether the course will earn Yale College course credit and, if so, how much.
 Courses that earn no Yale College credit will normally not be entered on the Yale College transcript.

 Note also that Yale College students are not permitted to enroll in independent study courses in the Graduate School of Arts and Sciences or in any of the professional schools of the University, unless already accepted into the program for the simultaneous award of the bachelor’s and master's degrees.
-Enrollment in graduate or professional school courses does not earn credit toward Yale College distributional requirements.
+Enrollment in graduate or professional school courses does not typically earn credit toward Yale College distributional requirements (see Section A, Distributional Requirements, no 8).

 A student may offer toward the 36-course-credit requirement for the bachelor’s degree as many as four course credits earned in professional schools of the University.
 Courses taken in the Graduate School of Arts and Sciences are not included in this four-credit restriction.